 Each covered entity, with certain exceptions, must provide a notice of its privacy practices.
 The Privacy Rule requires that the notice contain certain elements.
 The notice must describe the ways in which the covered entity may use and disclose protected health information.
 The notice must state the covered entity’s duties to protect privacy, provide a notice of privacy practices, and abide by the terms of the current notice.
 The notice must describe individuals’ rights, including the right to complain to HHS and to the covered entity if they believe their privacy rights have been violated.
 The notice must include a point of contact for further information and for making complaints to the covered entity.
 Covered entities must act in accordance with their notices.
 The Rule also contains specific distribution requirements for direct treatment providers, all other health care providers, and health plans.

-• Notice Distribution A covered health care provider with a direct treatment relationship with individuals must deliver a privacy practices notice to patients starting April 14, 2003 as follows:
+- Notice Distribution A covered health care provider with a direct treatment relationship with individuals must deliver a privacy practices notice to patients starting April 14, 2003 as follows:

-• Not later than the first service encounter by personal delivery (for patient visits), by automatic and contemporaneous electronic response (for electronic service delivery), and by prompt mailing (for telephonic service delivery);
+- Not later than the first service encounter by personal delivery (for patient visits), by automatic and contemporaneous electronic response (for electronic service delivery), and by prompt mailing (for telephonic service delivery);

-• By posting the notice at each service delivery site in a clear and prominent place where people seeking service may reasonably be expected to be able to read the notice; and
+- By posting the notice at each service delivery site in a clear and prominent place where people seeking service may reasonably be expected to be able to read the notice; and

-• In emergency treatment situations, the provider must furnish its notice as soon as practicable after the emergency abates.
+- In emergency treatment situations, the provider must furnish its notice as soon as practicable after the emergency abates.
 Covered entities, whether direct treatment providers or indirect treatment providers(such as laboratories) or health plans must supply notice to anyone on request.
 A covered entity must also make its notice electronically available on any web site it maintains for customer service or benefits information.

 A health plan must distribute its privacy practices notice to each of its enrollees by its Privacy Rule compliance date.
 Thereafter, the health plan must give its notice to each new enrollee at enrollment, and send a reminder to every enrollee at least once every three years that the notice is available upon request.
-A health plan satisfies its distribution obligation by furnishing the notice to the “named insured,” that is, the subscriber for coverage that also applies to spouses and dependents.
+A health plan satisfies its distribution obligation by furnishing the notice to the “named insured,” that is, the subscriber for coverage that also applies to spouses and dependents. - Acknowledgement of Notice Receipt A covered health care provider with a direct treatment relationship with individuals must make a good faith effort to obtain written acknowledgement from patients of receipt of the privacy practices notice.
+The Privacy Rule does not prescribe any particular content for the acknowledgement.
+The provider must document the reason for any failure to obtain the patient’s written acknowledgement.
+The provider is relieved of the need to request acknowledgement in an emergency treatment situation.

 Access